gnuradio/newsched/dev_tutorial/04_NodesBlocks.md

 * Returns an enum indicating what happened instead of `noutput_items`
 * Work replaces forecast
     - an enum value of `INSUFFICIENT_INPUT/OUTPUT` is used from the work function to handle forecasting
+    - Additionally a pseudo forecasting could be added as another `block_work_io` struct member to return the required number of inputs or outputs
 * Removes the restriction that all output ports must produce the same number of samples, though this could be a challenging scheduler bookkeeping problem
 * No history.
     - Blocks will be responsible for saving samples for their own history

 ### Tags
-`runtime/include/gnuradio/tag.hpp` creates a tag class that looks very similar to GR, and it is intended that tags are used to attach metadata.
+`runtime/include/gnuradio/tag.hh` creates a tag class that looks very similar to GR, and it is intended that tags are used to attach metadata.

-The only real difference here is that the tags do not include PMTs as we would like to replace those and have not included them yet in this implementation sequence.
+The tags are associated with the buffer class, not the work I/O function